Minimally-Invasive Spine Surgery in Orange County, CA

 There are many benefits to choosing minimally invasive spinal surgery over traditional surgery in Mission Viejo and Orange County.
 Some advantages include:

-- Less pain and reduced need for narcotics
+- Less pain and therefore reduced need for narcotics

 - Quicker procedure (Dr. Taghva performs M.I.S.S. as an outpatient procedure)